-Twenty-five years ago the Detroit Branch NAACP, Coca-Cola, and the Detroit Public School district came together to allow students to portray their knowledge of civil rights history.
+Twenty-nine years ago the Detroit Branch NAACP, Coca-Cola, and the Detroit Public Schools district came together to allow students to portray their knowledge of civil rights history.

 The Art & Essay competition is an excellent opportunity for elementary through high school students to showcase their artistic talents through various pens and brushes.
 Students have the opportunity to demonstrate through their talents “What The Civil Rights Struggle Means to Me.”

-Students must follow the Detroit Branch NAACP on Instagram @detnaacp and submit the entries starting March 6 until March 20.
+- Students must follow the Detroit Branch NAACP on Instagram @detnaacp

 - Create a photo to show, “What the Civil Rights Struggle Means to Me.”

 - Post and tag the entries with the hashtag #ArtEssay2019 by

 Monday, March 18, 2019 at 6:00 p.m..
 Captions are optional and should not exceed 200 characters.